 As I have worked my way down the East Coast, I have always taken away something from restaurants.
-Whether it is a technique, preparation, a specific recipe, etc…there is always something to be learned.
-I spent some time in a Philadelphia kitchen that was one of the most creative places I have ever been in.
-We would manipulate products in directions that I had not considered possible before; such as juicing onions for a soup.
-There were also items on that menu that were so easy and so delicious, you would wish you had thought of them first.
+For example, I spent some time in a Philadelphia kitchen that was one of the most creative places I have ever been in.
+We would manipulate products in directions that I had not considered possible before.
+We sometimes juiced onions for soup, for instance.
+There were also items on that menu that were so easy and so delicious, that you would wish you had thought of them first.

 Definition of Ballotine: In the culinary arts, a traditional ballotine is a deboned leg of a chicken, duck or other poultry stuffed with ground meat and other ingredients, tied and cooked.
 A ballotine is usually cooked by braising or poaching.
-In modern kitchens, a ballotine is sometimes made from other parts of the poultry, such as the breast, not strictly the leg.
-Moreover, a modern ballotine can be made using any type of meat, not limited to poultry.
+Modern kitchens make ballotine with other parts of the poultry.
+Sometimes, they use the breast and not strictly the leg.
+You can make a modern ballotine using any type of meat, not limited to poultry.
 Source: Merriam-Webster.

 Prep Time: 30 minutes